DenverDAO/COMStack/README.md

 ## Inspiration

-While the Colorado Blockchain community already has many of these services sufficiently fulfilled to some capacity, it's (by majority) via means of centralized providers and decision making processes that - by definition - disservices the values and principles that Colorado Blockchain was built upon.
+While the Colorado Blockchain community already has many of these services sufficiently fulfilled to some capacity, it's (by and large) via means of centralized providers and decision making processes that - by definition - disservices the values and principles that Colorado Blockchain was built upon.

 The Stack's goal is to provide a bootstrapped platform for decentralized collaboration by mode of gamified participation, catalyzing adoption in an accessible, transparent, and entertaining fashion.